-Using a UI framework with Vue is a great combination, because it enables developers to abstract common components, thus providing a maintainable and productive development process.
-Most of these components have well-written tests, and are consistently optimized to provide the best performance available.
+Using a UI framework with Vue is a great combination because it enables developers to abstract common components, thus providing a maintainable and productive development process.
+Most of these components have well-written tests and are consistently optimized to provide the best performance available.

 BalmUI features support for Vue 3 since its version 9.0.
 Balm is based on Google’s Material Design, which is why it may look familiar.
 Balm ships with Vue plugins and directives, as well as highly customizable components ranging from simple to complex (like the range picker).

 BalmUI is growing extremely fast and will be a great fit for your Vue 3 project if you’d like to follow the Material Design style with complex built-in directives like debouncing and UI ripples that will come in handy while creating your custom components.
 It has 500 stars on GitHub and 5,186 downloads a week.

 Wave UI positioned itself well after Vue 3’s release.
-WaveUI’s development started while Vue 3 was still in the alpha phase, with the aim of supporting it as soon as its API became stable, making it one of the first Vue 3 UI frameworks out there.
+Wave UI’s development started while Vue 3 was still in the alpha phase, to support it as soon as its API became stable, making it one of the first Vue 3 UI frameworks out there.

 Wave UI ships with more than 40 beautiful and responsive components.
 They range from spinners to calendars and anything in between.
 Wave also provides utilities, customizability, and a mature, integrated form validation functionality.

-Components offered by Wave UI are extremely beautiful and very well animated.
+The components offered by Wave UI are extremely beautiful and very well animated.
 Everything feels snappy, and its style is consistent throughout the entire framework.
 It will be a nice addition to your responsive enterprise-grade or simple Vue 3 app.

 Ionic Vue was one of the first UI frameworks to provide Vue 3 support.
 Ionic leans more towards mobile UI, and they know how to cater to and maintain a great UI framework.

-NaiveUI ships with 70+ excellently crafted components.
-These components are performant, customizable, have first-class TypeScript support and are built to fit in any Vue 3 app.
+Naive UI ships with 70+ excellently crafted components.
+These components are performant, customizable, have first-class TypeScript support, and are built to fit in any Vue 3 app.

 Naive’s documentation website has full customization inputs to help developers preview how components will look with their own theme.
-You can play with the options to create your own full-blown theme with color patterns and fonts.
+You can play with the options to create a full-blown theme with color patterns and fonts.
 This customized theme can be downloaded and easily added to your app to override the defaults.

 Quasar is a full, performance-focused framework that helps you build Vue user interfaces (SPA, PWA, SSR, mobile, and desktop).
-In addition to Vue, Node, and Webpack, Quasar packs in Cordova, Capacitor, and Electron, which can help you build desktop and mobile experiences without having to learn them individually.
+In addition to Vue, Node, and webpack, Quasar packs in Cordova, Capacitor, and Electron, which can help you build desktop and mobile experiences without having to learn them individually.

 At first look, the Quasar UI framework seems like it is based on Material Design, but once you get started, everything can be very well customized to fit your own design system.

-Adoption of Vue 3 was quick, and Quasar has already released almost all of their v1 components, plugins, and directives.
+The adoption of Vue 3 was quick, and Quasar has already released almost all of their v1 components, plugins, and directives.
 Moreover, they released composables, which help developers go deeper into the Quasar API.

 PrimeVUE was expected to adopt Vue 3 earlier than the other frameworks, and it didn’t disappoint.
 With 80+ components, PrimeVUE proves itself as one of the frameworks on this list with the widest component range.

-Ant Design on Vue 3 has smaller bundle size, feels lighter, and supports SSR (and even the new composition API).
+Ant Design on Vue 3 has a smaller bundle size, feels lighter, and supports SSR (and even the composition API).
 Ant Design feels complete with mature complex components like data tables, statistic boxes, pop confirms, modals, and popovers.

-Ant Design Vue has 16.8k+ stars on GitHub and 78k downloads per week.
+Ant Design Vue has 19k+ stars on GitHub and 41k downloads per week.
 This says a lot about its popularity and community.

 Migrating from Vue 2 to Vue 3 will get easier as the ecosystem migrates too.
 Therefore, these UI frameworks are all bound to get better, faster, and even more customizable with the API and reactivity provided by Vue 3.
 If ever you need to use a Vue framework that is still in the process of migrating, I recommend supporting it and being patient, because it is worth the wait.

-Experience your Vue apps exactly how a user doesDebugging Vue.js applications can be difficult, especially when there are dozens, if not hundreds of mutations during a user session.
-If you’re interested in monitoring and tracking Vue mutations for all of your users in production, try LogRocket. https://logrocket.com/signup/
+Debugging Vue.js applications can be difficult, especially when there are dozens, if not hundreds of mutations during a user session.
+If you’re interested in monitoring and tracking Vue mutations for all of your users in production, try LogRocket.

-The LogRocket Vuex plugin logs Vuex mutations to the LogRocket console, giving you context around what led to an error, and what state the application was in when an issue occurred.
+The LogRocket Vuex plugin logs Vuex mutations to the LogRocket console, giving you context around what led to an error and what state the application was in when an issue occurred.

-Modernize how you debug your Vue apps - Start monitoring for free.
+Modernize how you debug your Vue apps — start monitoring for free.